ComScore

 Eddie Bauer

 This compact zip-up is rated for temperatures as low as -5 °F and comes with a water-resistant finish.
-While it would certainly work well on its own for most scenarios, we love how compact and thin the down is, making it an ideal layering piece that can be worn under your favorite Gore-Tex rain jacket or an even warmer parka for double the insulation.
+While it would certainly work well on its own for most scenarios, I love how compact and thin the down is, making it an ideal layering piece that can be worn under your favorite Gore-Tex rain jacket or an even warmer parka for double the insulation.
 It also comes in both petite and tall sizes, so no one has to stress about rolling up sleeves that are too long or feeling exposed in a jacket that’s too short.
 Reviews suggest it runs true to size, and multiple women also report being pleasantly surprised about not having to size up to accommodate their hips.

 Fast Facts